Serving

 NOTES:

-1. Mackerel Scad: (often called "round scad") is the traditional fish for this dish.
+This fish, often called "round scad", is the traditional fish for this dish.
 It is milder and much less oily than real mackerel and comes in sizes from 7 to 17 inches.
-Scad are related to Jacks and Pompanos so those could be considered as substitutes, but don't use a fish that's too mild.
+For details see our Mackerel Scad page.
+Scad are related to Jacks and Pompanos, so those could be considered as substitutes, but don't use a fish that's too mild.
 Various Scad are generally in good supply in markets serving a Philippine community.
-See my page Varieties of Fish for more information.
+For more fish choices see our Varieties of Fish (very large page).

-2. Chilis: should be Philippine Long Chili, but those aren't much available even in Southern California, so I substitute Serranos - see my Chilis page for details.
+These should be Philippine Long Chili, but those aren't much available even in Southern California, so substitute some other not too hot green chili, such as Japanese Shishito, Korean or milder Indian.
+For details see our Philippine Chilis page.